godotengine/godot-docs/tutorials/animation/cutout_animation.rst

 .. image:: img/tutovec_torso1.gif

-Ouch, that doesn't look good!
-The rotation pivot is wrong, this means it needs to be adjusted.
+The rotation pivot is wrong and needs to be adjusted.

-This small little cross in the middle of the :ref:`Sprite <class_Sprite>` is the rotation pivot:
+This small cross in the middle of the
+:ref:`Sprite <class_Sprite>` is
+the rotation pivot: